Polycythemia Vera in Children

-- Venipuncture or removing some blood, thus reducing the number of red blood cells (similar
+Venipuncture to remove some blood, which reduces the number of red blood cells (done

-What are the possible complications of polycythemia vera in a child?
+What are possible complications of polycythemia vera in a child?

 Complications depend on how severe the polycythemia is.
-They include:
+They can include:

 How can I help my child live with polycythemia vera?

-Your child will be monitored for changes in blood test results or signs and symptoms
+Your child will be watched for changes in blood test results or signs and symptoms

 of complications.
-Your child should avoid extreme heat, like hot baths.
-Heat may make
+Your child should stay out of extreme heat, like hot baths.
+Heat

-some symptoms like itching and burning worse.
-And he or she should stay away from
+may make some symptoms like itching and burning worse.
+And he or she should stay away

-sports and activities that are likely to cause injuries.
-Injuries may increase the
+from sports and activities that are likely to cause injuries.
+Injuries may increase

 When should I call my child's healthcare provider?

-Call your child's healthcare provider if you notice new or worsening symptoms.
-For
+Call your child's healthcare provider if you notice new or worse symptoms.
+For example,

-example, call if you see that your child is more tired than usual.
-Call your child's
+call if your child is more tired than usual.
+Call your child's healthcare provider

 Key points about polycythemia vera in children